dbsystel/yolov5-coreml-tools/README.md

 ### Usage

 First, some values in the script should be changed according to your needs.
-In `src/coreml_export/main.py` you'll find some global variabled, which are specific to the concrete model you use:
+In `src/coreml_export/main.py` you'll find some global variables, which are specific to the concrete model you use:

 * `classLabels` -> This is the list of labels your model recognized, all pretrained models of YOLOv5 used the [coco dataset](https://cocodataset.org/#home) and therefore regonize 80 Labels
 * `anchors` -> These depend on the model version you use (s, m, l, x) and you will find these in the according `yolo<Version>.yml` file in the `yolov5` repository (Use the files from the correct yolov5 version!).